johnregan3/simple-custom-css/readme.txt

 * Your CSS selectors aren't specific enough.

-For instace, you may have:
+For instance, you may have:

 	a {
 		color: #f00;